A Short-Term Business Loan or a Credit Card: What Is Better?

 Case 1

-Pedro has a landscaping business, and he has just finished a big project which required quite a big expense from his side.
+Pedro has a landscaping business, and he has just finished a big project that required quite a big expense from his side.
 His customer, a wedding planner, will pay him in a week, but Pedro already has another project with a tight deadline and he wants to start as soon as possible.
 He chooses to pay the upfront expenses of the new project with his business credit card until the payment from the wedding planner arrives.
 This will be an easy way to meet deadlines: once the payment from his previous work arrives he will repay his credit card.
-It’s a fast, easy and non-expensive operation.
+It’s a fast, easy, and inexpensive operation.

 Case 2